Petya Petrova - Fotolia

 Clock skew

-Clock skew is a situation where linked digital components receive time indications at different intervals, which significantly impacts a synchronous system's performance.
+Clock skew is a situation where linked digital components receive time indications at different intervals, which significantly affects a synchronous system's performance.
 This can particularly cause problems in densely designed systems that host large numbers of components.

 Data storage and integrity